oci-operations-team/opco-provisioning/tenants/opco-simple-input/README.md

-# Template for Nexi Application provisioning - complex input - manual template
+# Template for OPCO Application provisioning - simple input - manual template

 In order to provision a new application make a copy of this folder and rename it.